Thomas-More-Digital-Innovation/BricksAndMore/documents/documentation.md

 This is a webapp for the Bricks and More Lego expo.
 It is a simple webapp that allows visitors to vote on which creations they like the most.
 Votes are cst by giving a creation one to five stars in three different categories.
 The webapp is built using the [Django](https://www.djangoproject.com/) microframework.

-Django has been chosen because of the speed at which it can be developed, since the project had to be done within six to eight weeks and becaues it is a mature framework that handles a lot of security issues for you.
+Django has been chosen because of the speed at which it can be developed, since the project had to be done within six to eight weeks and because it is a mature framework that handles a lot of security issues out of the box.
 It is also a framework that is easy to learn and has a lot of documentation.

 Because the project had a very tight deadline, it has a lot of possible improvements.
 These are listed at "## Future plans and optimizations".